dgaydukov/cert-spring5/files/spring5.md

 ```
 Here we using P2P channel, if we want to send message to many channels we should use `PublishSubscribeChannel`
 `@BridgeFrom` - can connect PubSub channel with P2P

-There are several building blocks of integration
+There are several building blocks of integration:
 * `Channel(PublishSubscribeChannel/FluxMessageChannel)` - pipes that connect all other parts
 * `Filter` (Bean annotated with `@Filter`) - can be placed between channels to determine should message go further
 * `Transformer` (Bean with `@Transformer` returning `GenericTransformer<S, T>`) - can transform data